A Guide to Help You Navigate the Copy Editing Process

 - Is there anything else that can be done?

 There you have it: a comprehensive answer to the question "What is copy editing?"
 But before you move on from the copy editing stage, you must approve all the edits.
 Check to make sure that your facts are still accurate, that no new errors slipped in during the editing process, and that the changes have not altered your intended meaning.
 The copy editing process can take several drafts, so it's important to be prompt and stick to your deadlines (and your budget).
-See the difference copy editing can make to your manuscript, article, or blog post by visiting the editing experts at Scribendi today!
+See the difference copy editing can make to your book, article, or blog post by visiting the editing experts at Scribendi today!

 Image source: Sergei Gnatuk/Bigstockphoto